raghvendrasingh07/100-days-of-code/README.md

 **Today's Progress**: Read Encapsulation, methods and prototype in js.
 I taking reference from book only and I am trying to learn deeply that's why, I little bit slow.

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/tree/master/Secret%20life%20of%20objects%20-%20Day23)

+### Day 24: February 03, 2021

+**Today's Progress**: Practiced coding problems related to arrays, functions, if-else and loops.
+All code problems was present online so I didn't code offline.
+This was like solve and submit.
+So, I am not able to share on github whatever I code today.

+**Link to work:** Practiced online.